nearform/udaru/README.md

 A detailed explanation on how the Udaru is structured and the terms and elements used to define the authorization system can be found in the [Udaru Introduction][] document.

-A description on how the internals of the authorization system are implemented can be found in the [Udaru Technical Spec][].

 Examples on how to model an Udaru organization structure are documented in [Authorization Model][].

 ## Install